-Finally, regulators embracing a sandbox or facilitator approach can define the eligibility criteria to provide preferential access to products or business models that target unserved or underserved end users and require that these groups are included in the testing
+Finally, regulators embracing a sandbox or facilitator approach can define the eligibility criteria to provide preferential access to products or business models that target unserved or underserved end users and require that these groups are included in the testing samples.
+Sandboxes and facilitators could also consider financial literacy requirements for new products or services and put safeguards in place to ensure end-user protection (BIS, 2020).

-5.5 | Conclusion
+5.5 Conclusion